emkuhlmann/KuhlmannGoodShahidCloer_ENV872_EDE_FinalProject/README.md

 4. DataVis_Asthma.R: This code provides the processed asthma data and creates the heatmap used in the final PDF.
 5. PopulationData.R: This code was used to pull population data for California counties from 2005-2019 using the tidycensus package.
 It was also used to wrangle the data to inlude the necessary counties and other information.
 6. DataProcessing_BirthPercent.RMD: This code was used to upload the raw data to R and wrangled to tidy the dataset to include relevant counties, years and information.
 7. DataVis_BirthPercent.RMD: The code here was used to visualize the heatmap for low birth weight by county from 2005-2019.
+8. CA_wildfire_processing.R: This code reads in each year of raw wildfire data and joins it into one data file with average acreage burned per county per year.
+9. DataProcessing_AirQuality.R: This code reads in each year of airquality data, joins it into one data file, and selects the columns and parameters of interest.
+10. DataVis_wildfire.R: This code takes the processed wildfire data and makes a heat map of acreage burned per county per year.
+11. DataVis_AirQuality.R: This code takes the processed air quality data, filters it into PM2.5 and ozone data summarazed by county by year, and creates box and whisker plots as well as time series plots.
+12. CA_Counties_Mapping.R: This code creates maps to visualize the counties included in the analysis as well as maps of the PM2.5 and ozone air quality monitor locations.
+13.  linear_model.R: This code combines all of the variables of interest into one data frame for MLR analysis.
+It runs MLR for asthma and birth weights and also does an ANOVA analysis for asthma and birth weights by county.
-8. FinalPorjectCode.RMD: This is the code used to create the PDF document which contains all of the necessary graphs, visualizations and analysis pertaining to our project.
+14. FinalPorjectCode.RMD: This is the code used to create the PDF document which contains all of the necessary graphs, visualizations and analysis pertaining to our project.

 ## Quality assurance/quality control